Flakey, buttery, and pillowy soft. These gluten-free crescent rolls only need 20 to 30 minutes of hands-on time, less than 15 minutes to bake.

 Jump to:

-It works here because we get some lamination (i.e. buttery layers) without the work of making puff pastry or using gluten.
-But we also get resting time which hydrates the gluten-free flour (important, as we talked about in our zucchini bread recipe post).
+- You get some lamination (i.e. buttery layers) without the work of making puff pastry or using gluten.
+But we also get resting time which hydrates the gluten-free flour.

-The final key to the recipe is using baking powder.
+- My recipe uses baking powder.
 Not typically found in yeast recipes, I find yeast plus additional leavening agents like baking soda or baking powder are critical to getting a proper rise when baking with gluten-free flours.

 It might seem like a lot of steps but in fact, making crescent rolls gluten-free style is super easy.
-But I like to break things into smaller steps when baking to prevent any confusion.
+But when presenting my gluten-free baking recipes I like to break things into smaller steps to prevent any confusion.

-Start by deciding if you want to make this in a bowl using a pastry blender, or even your hands, or in a food processor.
-All three work well.
+First decide if you want to make this in a bowl using a pastry blender, just your hands, or a food processor with a dough blade.
+All three work.
+I DO NOT recommend using a stand mixer fitted with the dough hook for this recipe.

 Place all the dry ingredients in the bowl (or food processor) and give it a quick mix.
 This includes the flour, xanthan gum (if needed), sugar, yeast, salt, and baking powder.

 The next step is to cut in the butter.
 I prefer not to use my hands for this.
-Work the butter into the flour until you get small pea-size pieces or even a bit smaller, like the picture below.
+Work the butter into the flour until you get small pea-size pieces.

-Whisk the egg, milk, and water in a small bowl.
-I actually measure out the milk and water in a glass measuring cup and whisk the egg in that.
+Measure out the milk and water in a glass measuring cup and whisk in the egg.
 Add to the flour and butter mixture.

 Turn the dough 90 degrees.
 Roll out into a rectangle again, fold in one third then the other.
 Turn 90-degrees again.
-Repeat this process 3 to 4 times until the dough is smooth.
+Repeat 3 to 4 times until the dough is smooth.

-Rewrap in the plastic and chill for 30 minutes.
+Rewrap in the plastic and chill for another 30 minutes.

 Divide the dough into two equal portions, put one back in the fridge.
 Roll out the dough to ⅛ to ¼ inch thick, in a rectangle about 15 inches by 6 inches.

-Roll each triangle from the wide end to the thin end.
+Roll the dough from the wide end to the thin end.
 Place the rolls on a parchment-lined baking sheet with the end tipped tucked under the roll.
-Gently push the end towards each other to form a crescent shape.
+Gently push the ends towards each other to form a crescent shape.

-Cover with a towel and let the rolls sit in a warm place for one hour to proof.
+Cover with a towel and let the formed dough rest in a warm place for one hour.
 They are ready when they roughly double in size.

 If you substitute instant yeast they will be ready in 30 to 45 minutes.